 He’s 43 years old and has been named the best yoga instructor in the world.

-I was lucky enough to do a retreat on Sri Lanka last month with yoga master Sushant Pandey 43, at Santani health retreat.
+I was lucky enough to do a yoga retreat on Sri Lanka last month with yoga master Sushant Pandey 43, at Santani health retreat.
 Pandey is no ordinary yoga instructor.
-He has been voted the world’s best several times over.
+The Indian native has been voted the world’s best several times over.

 Within his yogi journey, Pandey has worked globally with cancer patients, in prisons, in armies and with every day people.